 When the appropriate conditions exist, this display shows the Electronic Vehicle Information Center (EVIC) messages.
 Refer to "Electronic Vehicle Information Center" later in this section.
-(See page 183 for more information.)

-15. TOW/HAUL Indicator Light
+15. TOW/HAUL Indicator Light - If Equipped

 TOW/ HAUL This light will illuminate when the TOW/HAUL button has been selected.
 The TOW/HAUL button is located in the center of the instrument panel (below the climate controls).